-You can now visit the exact replica wagons at the Laws Railroad Museum and Historic Site!
+When not at parades, you can visit the replica wagons at the Laws Railroad Museum and Historic Site!
 This exhibit was made possible by the Death Valley Conservancy, the American Mule Museum, Laws Railroad Museum and Historic Site, and many generous donors.

 The museum is open year round, but closes to observe Christmas and Thanksgiving.
 Admission is by donation.